rowanfreeman/world-of-warcraft/the-war-within/liberation-of-undermine/strategy.md

 - **Single target**
 - This fight is mostly about **dodging stuff** and working around the **environment**
   - A lot of the time sections of the platform will be unavailable due to electricity or other bad stuff
+  - _(Point out the grates you can fall through near the small conveyor belts)_
 - **Lust on pull**

 ## 🪖 Raid